 Configure an Exchange server connection

 To use your Exchange server for mobile device discovery, you first need to provide Exchange admin credentials to authenticate the Exchange server in your environment.
-Mobility Manager uses those admin credentials to perform a series of operations in Exchange, including:
+Modern Device Management uses those admin credentials to perform a series of operations in Exchange, including:

 - Finding, adding, and removing identity exceptions in Active Directory